By Priyanka Sah

 Snapshot of the screen using Zipline

-We hope that you found this introduction to zipline and implementing a strategy using the same useful.
+We hope that you found this introduction to zipline in Python and implementing a strategy using the same useful.
 In our next article, we will show you how to import and backtest data in CSV format using Zipline.
 For building technical indicators using python, here are few examples.

 Learn importing and backtesting on Zipline using data from Google and OHLC data in CSV format.
 Calculate backtesting results such as PnL, number of trades, etc in our post ‘Importing CSV Data in Zipline for Backtesting‘.